jQSfire125/my_blog/_posts/2020-09-24-conquering-jekyll.markdown

 With Jekyll installed, all I have to do now is recreate the posts from what I have been writing in Evernote, figure out a bit of markdown for formatting, and learn how to upload the blog to the GitHub repository to set it free..

-I am so happy!
+I am so happy!!
 It feels great when one can get past a vexing roadblock like that:

 ### Mr. Jekyll, I warned you, you could not win    ;)